 Despite the existence of COVID-19, parties should still consider the merits of attempting mediation and to be wary that going to court is expensive, time-consuming and stressful, all of which can have a significant impact on a business’ operations.

 If you are looking to mediate a dispute, our mediation service DisputeOver offers in-person and online mediations Australia-wide.
 See here for more information.

 How can Sharrock Pitman Legal help?

-If you are involved in a commercial dispute that has arisen due to COVID-19 or if you are not clear on your legal position, as Accredited Commercial Litigation Specialists, we are well equipped to assist in strategising and providing practical, cost-effective options to help resolve your matter.
+If you are involved in a commercial dispute that has arisen due to COVID-19 or if you are not clear on your legal position, we have an Accredited Specialist in Commercial Litigation and we are well equipped to assist in strategising and providing practical, cost-effective options to help resolve your matter.
 Please call us on 1300 205 506 or alternatively fill in the contact form below.

 The information contained in this article is intended to be of a general nature only and should not be relied upon as legal advice.
 Any legal matters should be discussed specifically with one of our lawyers.

 Liability limited by a scheme approved under Professional Standards Legislation.

 Lynda is a Senior Associate of Sharrock Pitman Legal.
 She is part of our Litgation team.
 For further information, contact Lynda Lim on her direct line (03) 8561 3330.